arshad-yaseen/ecmascript-native-parser-benchmark/README.md

 **Language:** Zig

 A high-performance JavaScript and TypeScript toolchain written in pure Zig.
-It includes a robust parser designed for speed and efficiency.
+It features an integrated parser designed for speed and efficiency.

 ### [Oxc](https://github.com/oxc-project/oxc)

 **Language:** Rust

-A collection of high-performance tools for JavaScript and TypeScript.
-While it features an industry-leading parser, Oxc is a comprehensive suite that includes a linter, resolver, transformer, and minifier, all optimized for maximum throughput.
+A suite of high-performance tools for JavaScript and TypeScript.
+In addition to its parser, it provides a linter, resolver, transformer, and minifier, all built with a focus on performance.

 ### [SWC](https://github.com/swc-project/swc)

 **Language:** Rust

-A comprehensive JavaScript toolchain written in Zig.
+An extensible, Rust-based platform for compiling, bundling, and minifying JavaScript and TypeScript.
+It serves as a fast alternative to Babel for large-scale production environments.

 ### [Jam](https://github.com/srijan-paul/jam)

 **Language:** Zig

-A JavaScript toolchain written in Zig featuring a parser, linter, formatter, printer, and vulnerability scanner.
+A JavaScript toolchain written in Zig that includes a parser, linter, formatter, and printer, as well as an integrated vulnerability scanner.

 ## Benchmarks